Do you buy air filters for your house? What am I saying… of course you do. Just about everyone does.

 You probably are.
 I did.
 For 7 years I overpaid.

-Then last year I found a place to buy them online that’s much cheaper.
+Then last year I discovered that if I buy them here online in bulk it's much cheaper.
 And this year when I went to do some research for this article I discovered that some companies within the air filter industry are trying to pull a fast one on YOU!

 I know this is my basement finishing website but I thought you guys would appreciate hearing my story and getting less expensive filters (of the same quality).